TUDoAD/AI-based-integrated-smart-process-sensor-for-emulsion-control-in-industrial-application/README.md

 # AI-based integrated smart process sensor for emulsion control in industrial application

 Repository containing further material for publication "AI-based integrated smart process sensor for emulsion control in industrial application" published in MPDI Processes.
-This repository contains the code for the CAD sketches by I. Burke, S. Salzer, S. Stein, T. Olusanya, O. Thiel, and N. Kockmann, TU Dortmund University.
+This repository contains the CAD sketches for a 3D printed measurement flow cell.

-The authors like to thank R. Fortmann for his assistance during 3D printing.
+The authors like to thank R. Fortmann (BCI, Laboratory of Equipment Design, TU Dortmund University) for his assistance during 3D printing.